Movatterモバイル変換

 Musical artist

-Richard Martin Lloyd Walters[1] (born January 14, 1965),[2] better known asSlick Rick, is an English-American rapper and record producer.
+Ricky Martin Lloyd Walters[1] (born January 14, 1965),[2] better known asSlick Rick, is an English-American rapper and record producer.
 He rose to prominence as part ofDoug E. Fresh & the Get Fresh Crew in the mid-1980s.
-Their songs "The Show" and "La Di Da Di" are considered earlyhip hop classics.
+His songs "The Show" and "La Di Da Di" are considered earlyhip-hop classics.
 "La Di Da Di" is one of the mostsampled songs in history.[3]

 Early life

-Walters was born in the South-West London area ofMitcham toJamaican parents.
-He was blinded in the right eye by broken glass as an infant.[10]
-In 1976, at the age of 11 or 12, he and his family immigrated to the United States, settling in theBaychester area ofthe Bronx.[11]
-AtFiorello H. Laguardia High School of Music & Art, where he majored in visual art, Rick metDana Dane.
-The pair became close friends and formed the Kangol Crew,[12] performing in school contests, parks, and small local clubs.
+Walters was born in the South-West London area ofMitcham toJamaican parents.[11]
+He was blinded in the right eye by broken glass as an infant, which led to his signature eye patch in his career.[12]
+In 1976, when Walters was 11, his family immigrated to the United States and settled in theBaychester area ofthe Bronx.[13]
+AtFiorello H. Laguardia High School of Music & Art, he majored in visual art and metDana Dane.
+The pair became close friends and formed the Kangol Crew,[14] performing in school contests, parks, and small local clubs.

 Career

 In 1989, Walters' mother, Veronica, hired his first cousin, Mark Plummer, as his bodyguard.
-By 1990, Plummer had become a liability, having tried numerous times to extort money from the artist.[20]
-Plummer was fired and, unsatisfied with his severance package, tried to rob Walters on numerous occasions and also threatened to kill the rapper and his mother.[21]
+By 1990, Plummer had become a liability, trying to extort money from the artist numerous times.[22]
+Plummer was fired and, unsatisfied with his severance package, tried to rob Walters on several occasions and threatened to kill the rapper and his mother.[23]
 When Walters found bullet holes in his front door, he bought guns for protection.
-On July 3, 1990, Walters spotted Plummer in his neighborhood, and fired at least four shots.
+On July 3, 1990, Walters spotted Plummer in his neighborhood and fired at least four shots.
 One bullet hit Plummer; another caught a passerby in the foot.
-Neither suffered life-threatening injuries.[20]
+Neither suffered life-threatening injuries.[22]

 Slick Rick in 1997

-After performing on a Caribbean cruise ship in June 2002, Walters was arrested by theImmigration and Naturalization Service (INS) as he re-entered the United States throughFlorida.
+In June 2002, Walters was arrested by theImmigration and Naturalization Service (INS) as he re-entered the United States throughFlorida after performing on a Caribbean cruise ship.
 He was promptly told that he was being deported under a law allowing deportation of foreigners convicted of felonies.
-Rick was continuously refused bail, but after 17 months in prison he was released on November 7, 2003.[30][31]
-In October 2006, theDepartment of Homeland Security began a new attempt to deport Walters back to theUnited Kingdom,[32] moving the case from theUnited States Court of Appeals for the Second Circuit based in New York to the more conservativeEleventh Circuit.
+Walters was refused bail for 17 months and was released on November 7, 2003.[31][32]
+In October 2006, theDepartment of Homeland Security began a new attempt to deport Walters back to theUnited Kingdom,[33] moving the case from theUnited States Court of Appeals for the Second Circuit based in New York to the more conservativeEleventh Circuit.
 The court is based inAtlanta, Georgia, but the trial was expected to proceed in Florida, where immigration agents originally arrested Walters.

-On May 23, 2008, New York GovernorDavid Paterson granted Slick Rick a full and unconditional pardon on the attempted murder charges.
+On May 23, 2008, New York GovernorDavid Paterson granted Walters a full and unconditional pardon on the attempted murder charges.
 The governor was pleased with his behavior since the attempted murders.
-Slick Rick volunteered his time to mentor kids about violence.[24][33]
+Slick Rick volunteered his time to mentor kids about violence.[5][34]
+In 2016, Walters received the Mixx Cares Humanitarian Award.[35]

-Walters married his wife Mandy Aragones in April 1997, four years after the couple met at a Manhattan nightclub.
+Walters married Mandy Aragones in April 1997, four years after the couple met at a Manhattan nightclub.
 The performer has two children from a previous relationship.
-He and his wife have donated about a dozen items from his collection to theSmithsonian National Museum of African American History and Culture.[11]
+The couple have donated about a dozen items from Walters' collection to theSmithsonian National Museum of African American History and Culture.[13]

 Slick Rick at the Out4Fame Festival in 2016

-Slick Rick and theSoul Rebels Brass Band collaborated on June 21, 2012, in Washington, D.C. at the historicHoward Theatre which re-opened in April 2012.[34]
+Walters and theSoul Rebels Brass Band collaborated on June 21, 2012, in Washington, D.C. at the historicHoward Theatre, which re-opened in April 2012.[41]

 Honors